HarryLuoo/sp24/Physics311/reviewNotes/briefMechanics.typ

 arrow(L_z)= (diff L)/(diff dot(phi_a))
 $
 #line(length: 100%)
-= Integration of the equations of motion:
-== Motion in 1 dimension
+= Integration of the equations of motion: Connetcting Energy with motion == Motion in 1 dimension
 - For a system with DOF=1, and with $(diff L)/(diff t) = 0 $ ( largrangian independent of time, i.e. energy conserved) , we can write the largrangian and total energy as
 $ L = 1/2 m dot(x)^2 - U(x), $